Deep Convolutional Autoencoder for Assessment of Drive-Cycle Anomalies in Connected Vehicle Sensor Data: Data

-The drive cycles are composed of 58 temporal embedded system channels of the powertrain domain collected from connected hybrid-electric vehicle tests.
-The data features are broadly categorized in Table \ref{tab:data}.
-The data are composed mostly of continuous signals variables such as torque, RPM, and speed, with some discrete sensor signals such as the PRNDL state and brake status.
-Raw data are composed of several drive-cycles grouped into two categories: a) drive-cycle data collected with new batteries and normally operating powertrain components (data used for training and validation), and b) drive-cycles containing older batteries with faulted battery connectivity and otherwise normal functioning powertrain (data used for testing).
-Both of the categories are comprised of diverse types and combinations of drive-cycles that simulate different driving behaviors as to increase the robustness of the the trained autoencoder to different driving patterns.
-There are 271 healthy drive-cycles and 150 faulted drive cycles.
-The median drive-cycle length is $14,000$, 0.1 sec time-steps---i.e., 1,400 sec total length---observations.
-For an approximately unbiased representation, the drive-cycles are randomly sub-sampled with a 128 time-step sliding window and 64 samples are cropped from each drive cycle for each mini-batch.
-The data is min-max normalized by dividing each feature of the data set by a known maximum value which is provided by domain experts.
+The drive cycles data set is a multi-variate time-series record of 57 electronic sensor signals of powertrain components connected via the electronic control modules in hybrid-electric vehicles.
+Data are recorded by test engineers who capture a wide variety of driving conditions in the drive cycles.
+The electronic sensor signals are broadly categorized in Table \ref{tab:data}, and are related to the power and torque forces present in the powertrain of hybrid electric vehicles that demand a dynamic, electronically controlled torque interplay between the engine and battery powered electric motors.
+The data are composed mostly of continuous signal variables such as mechanical component torques, rotational speeds (RPM), and vehicle speed.
+Other sensor signals that represent the powertrain components are ordinal such as the transmission state (park, reverse, neutral, drive), the brake status, and battery state of charge.
+Raw data are composed of several drive-cycles grouped into two categories: a) drive-cycle data collected from vehicles with new batteries and normally operating powertrain components (data used for training and validation), and b) drive-cycles containing approximately 3-year old batteries with a common type of fault borne from a battery connectivity issue, and have no other notable faults in the powertrain (data unseen during training and used for testing).
+Both of the categories are comprised of diverse types and combinations of drive cycles that simulate different driving behaviors, decreasing any bias in the trained autoencoder related to different driving patterns.
+There are 271 healthy drive-cycles and 150 drive cycles with a documented fault.
+The median drive-cycle length is $14,000$ time-steps sampled with a frequency of 10 hertz, 1,400 seconds of observations.
+To generate unbiased sampling of the data set for training the network, the drive-cycles are randomly sub-sampled with a 128 time-step sliding window with random cropping of 64 samples from each drive cycle.
+The batch size used is 256.
+The data are normalized by dividing each respective feature by a known maximum value which is provided by domain experts.